Get paid to talk on the phone and help fellow students

 What is the money raised for?

-The fund is called ‘Annual’ because we ask alumni to agree to make a regular donation, rather than giving only once.
+It is called the 'Annual Fund' because we ask alumni to make a regular donation, rather than giving only once.
 Therefore, a lot of small, regular donations from a number of alumni can build up over time and make a real difference.

 Why do current students need to be callers?